pulumi/pulumi-hugo/themes/default/content/blog/how-skai-migrated-to-aws-keyspaces-with-pulumi/index.md

 ## Comparison Lambda

-Next we will define and create a Lambda function that samples and compares data between the data newly ingested into  Keyspaces, our on-premise Cassandra cluster, and our data lake Snowflake.
+Next we define and create a Lambda function that samples and compares data between the data newly ingested into  Keyspaces, our on-premise Cassandra cluster, and our data lake Snowflake.

 We created an abstract class implementation of AWS Lambda to standardize our various Lambda implementations and keep the code readable.
-This class returns all needed arguments, configuration, layers, etc.
+This class returns all needed arguments, configuration, layers, etc. Here is some Python code that shows our abstraction, named `AwsFunction`:

 ```python
 class AwsFunction(AbstractAwsFunction):